docent-net/renemoser.net/source/_posts/2014-03-27-using-vagrant-for-ansible-roles.md

 ## Vagrant

 [Vagrant ](http://www.vagrantup.com) acts as a wrapper of your virtualisation software.
-It is used to minimize the complexity to download the base VM, setup, provisioning, using and destroying the VM over and over again.
-To handle this vagrant uses a file where you define the way, how the VM is going to be created: Vagrantfile.
+It is used to minimize the complexity to download the base VM, set it up, provisioning, using and destroying the VM over and over again.
+To handle this, vagrant uses a file where you define the way, how the VM is going to be created: the Vagrantfile.

 But first [install vagrant](http://www.vagrantup.com/downloads.html).

 ## Vagrantfile for ansible role

-A base and commented Vagrantfile can be created using `vagrant init`.
-So first, we look at the customized Vagrantfile we will use for the role `ansible-role-ntp`:
+You can set up a base and heavily commented default Vagrantfile running `vagrant init`.

+But below we go directly to the customized Vagrantfile, we will use for the role `ansible-role-ntp`:

 ~~~
 # Vagrantfile